nistalhelmuth/intercambio_api/README.md

 # API for the Bartering Project
-API for Web Development course final project.
+REST API for the Web Development course final project.
+This part of the project was made using the Django framework.